jnuho/mkdocs/docs/blog/posts/Kubernetes-Core-Concept.md

     - Proxy network running on the node that manage the network rules
     - and communication across pods from networks inside or outside of the cluster.
 - `Container runtime`
-    - responsible for pulling images, creating containers
+    - responsible for pulling images, creating containers and lifecyle of containers
     - e.g. containerd

 - https://kubernetes.io/docs/concepts/architecture/